dholifield/appa/README.md

 bot.follow(path1, {.lookahead = 4});               // follow path1 with a lookahead distance of 4in
 ```

-Options also make it very easy to tune specific types of motions and use them throughout your autonomous
+Options also make it very easy to tune specific types of motions and use them throughout your autonomous.

 ```cpp
 // preset and tuned options